Isabel McCorkindale: Women's rights

 In addition to being active in the temperance movement, McCorkindale was a staunch supporter of women's rights.
 In 1946, McCorkindale participated in advocacy efforts that led to the Australian Women's Charter.
 In 1950, she attended the gathering of the United Nations Commission on the Status of Women, held in New York, as one of the Australian delegates.

 Aboriginal Australian rights

-During McCorkindale's time with the organisation, the WCTU in Australia made efforts to advocate for the rights of Aboriginal Australian and Torres Straight Islanders.
+During McCorkindale's time with the organisation, the WCTU in Australia made efforts to advocate for the rights of Aboriginal Australian and Torres Strait Islanders.
 These efforts have been criticised for being too patronising, and not dedicated enough to true equality.
 It is clear from her speeches that McCorkindale held biased racial views typical of her day.
 She is summarised in one paper as asserting that white Australians should lead by example so that other races would be encouraged to follow in the path of temperance.
 Like many white members of the WCTU, she spoke about Aboriginal Australians and people from other parts of the world with paternalism and expressed a sense of racial superiority, even as she was participating in efforts to advocate for basic rights for Aboriginal Australians as part of the WCTU platform.